processone/docs.ejabberd.im/content/developer/guide.md

 intended to be a comprehensive ejabberd's internal API documentation.
 You still need to read and understand ejabberd's source code.

-This guide should help you to understad ejabberd's code faster: it provides entry points from where to start reading relevant parts of the code and ignore irrelevant ones.
+This guide should help you to understand ejabberd's code faster: it provides entry points from where to start reading relevant parts of the code and ignore irrelevant ones.